Non-exhaustive list of issues that need to be addressed in Australia…

 As a result, there is an enormous power vacuum in Australia right now.

-The criminal fraud of non-existent COVID-19 and associated mandates, including mask mandates, lockdowns and vaccination mandates, is a massive distraction from the numerous problems plaguing Australia as a consequence of the lack of good government over the past four decades at least.
+The criminal fraud of non-existent COVID-19 and associated mandates, including mask mandates, lockdowns and vaccination mandates, is a massive distraction from the numerous problems plaguing Australia as a consequence of the lack of good government in Australian over the past four decades at least.

 Here is a non-exhaustive list of issues that need to be addressed in Australia: